 We began capitalizing raw materials, labor and overhead related to the manufacturing of APONVIE following FDA approval in September 2022.
-There were no costs incurred prior to FDA approval for the commercial manufacturing of APONVIE.
+There were no commercial manufacturing costs incurred prior to FDA approval of APONVIE.

 Research and Development Expense

 Research and development expense consisted of the following (in thousands):